axonasif/awesome-android-x86/README.md

 # Awesome Android-x86

-A curated list of Android-x86 tools and resources.
+A curated list of Android-x86 distros, tools resources and wikis.

 If you want to contribute, please read [this](CONTRIBUTING.md).